It’s EU elections time, and so the mad moments begin.

 - Providing rules on the economic, legal, governance and operational links between the separated trading entity and the rest of the banking group.

 Some of this is sabre rattling and some of it is serious, bearing in mind that Michel Barnier is bidding to replace Jose Manuel Barroso as EU President.

 The most radical part of all of these hastily drawn up directives – most energy traders weren’t even aware of EMIR’s requirements for reporting of OTC derivatives until they were told they were non-compliant – is the impact it has on London markets, the City and the UK economy.

 The UK GDP from financial services is anything from 10 to 15 percent, dependent upon what figures you read, and is a core constituent of the economy.
-London employs more bank traders than any other European economy, and the act of cutting their bonuses is causing real friction between the Treasury, Government and European Parliament.
+London employs more material bank traders than any other European economy and the act of cutting their bonuses is causing real friction between the Treasury, Government and European Parliament.